Kori166/IoD_Dashboard/README.md

 2. make focused changes
 3. test locally with `npm run dev`
 4. run `npm run build`
-5. run lint/tests where relevant
+5. run lint and tests where relevant
 6. open a pull request

 Use clear branch names, for example: